-Information flow Outcomes, benefits and considerations Strategy Links to stakeholders 1 2 3 4 5 6 7 Gover Group plans and budgets Reviewed the Group's financial plan for 2025 Reviewed and approved the 3 year plan Reviewed forecasts and business performance Talent Board Strategy Discussed and approved the new strategy and received regular updates on progress During the November 2024 meeting, Board members discussed the progress on the new strategy and the innovation pipeline for 2025 Received updates on competitive environment and broader market developments Received an update from the Chief Supply Officer Sharel stakel Mergers and acquisitions Oversight of potential merger and acquisitions (M&amp;A) activities and portfolio strategy Business updates Reviewed the business performance in the markets Deep dives on functions such as Finance, HR, Supply, IT &amp; Digital and Cyber Security Legal
+Information flow Outcomes, benefits and considerations Strategy Links to stakeholders 1 2 3 4 5 6 7 Group plans and budgets Reviewed the Group's financial plan for 2025 Reviewed and approved the 3 year plan Reviewed forecasts and business performance Strategy Discussed and approved the new strategy and received regular updates on progress During the November 2024 meeting, Board members discussed the progress on the new strategy and the innovation pipeline for 2025 Received updates on competitive environment and broader market developments Received an update from the Chief Supply Officer Mergers and acquisitions Oversight of potential merger and acquisitions (M&A) activities and portfolio strategy Business updates Reviewed the business performance in the markets Deep dives on functions such as Finance, HR, Supply, IT &amp; Digital and Cyber Security

-Governance and oversig ht Links to stakeholders 1 2 3 4 5 7 Board and Committee performance review Conducted the annual internal 2024 Board effectiveness review and had oversight of Committee performance reviews Identified areas for improvement and recommended actions for 2025 Considered and proactively addressed actions from the 2023 Board effectiveness review Reviewed and approved the external evaluator for the 2025 external Board effectiveness review
+Governance and oversign Liliks to stake iloiders (1) (1) (1) Board and Committee performance review Conducted the annual internal 2024 Board effectiveness review and had oversight of Committee performance reviews · Identified areas for improvement and recommended actions for 2025 Considered and proactively addressed actions from the 2023 Board effectiveness review Reviewed and approved the external evaluator for the 2025 external Board effectiveness review

-Information flow Outcomes, benefits and considerations Governance and oversig ht continued Links to stakeholders 1 2 3 4 5 7 Talent, succession and Board composition Oversight of Group talent planning and succession, including senior management succession and retention Update on the new structure following the strategy update and change in roles for the senior management team across the Group Considered and approved Board changes, including succession planning and the appointment of new Non-Executive Directors as detailed on pages 62, 81-85 Shareholders and Reviewed and approved the 2024 Notice of AGM stakeholders Held the 2024 AGM in person.
-Shareholders had the opportunity to pre-submit questions as well as ask the Board questions during the meeting alongside voting on the proposed resolutions Held Board and employee engagement meetings, to understand employee views The Designated Non-Executive Director provided regular updates to the Board on engagement activities.
-More details can be found on page 71 Legal and Compliance Reviewed and approved governance matters, such as the Schedule of Matters Reserved for the Board, roles of Chair, CEO and SID, Committee terms of reference, Directors' conflicts of interest and compliance with the Code and best practice Reviewed and approved the updated share dealing policy and code Kept abreast of upcoming changes in the UK corporate governance and regulatory framework Approved Reckitt's 2023 Modern Slavery and Human Trafficking Statement Received updates and discussed litigation matters including product liability actions related to Necrotizing Enterocolitis
+Information flow Outcomes, benefits and considerations Governance and oversigh t continued Links to stakeholders 1 2 3 4 5 7 Talent, succession and Board composition Oversight of Group tale management succession nt planning and succession, including senior n and retention cture following the strategy update and change anagement team across the Group Considered and approved Board changes, including succession planning and the appointment of new Non-Executive Directors as detailed on pages 62, 81-85 Shareholders and Reviewed and approve d the 2024 Notice of AGM stakeholders pre-submit questions as erson.
+Shareholders had the opportunity to s well as ask the Board questions during the ng on the proposed resolutions Held Board and employee employee views ee engagement meetings, to understand ecutive Director provided regular updates to the activities.
+More details can be found on page 71 Legal and Compliance Matters Reserved for th d governance matters, such as the Schedule of e Board, roles of Chair, CEO and SID, Committee ctors' conflicts of interest and compliance with the Reviewed and approve d the updated share dealing policy and code Kept abreast of upcomi regulatory framework ng changes in the UK corporate governance and Approved Reckitt's 202 3 Modern Slavery and Human Trafficking Statement discussed litigation matters including product o Necrotizing Enterocolitis